Zuehlke/machines-code-people/github-contribution-guideline.md

 # Contribution Guide using Github

-This section describes the process for contributing an article using Github in all details with additional explanations.
+This guide describes the process and the conventions for contributing an article using the tools provided by GitHub.

 ## Prerequisites